 After this series took off on TikTok, Diego dived into creating daily content around the history of languages, language fun facts and his super popular “The Top 5 Hardest Words to Pronounce in Spanish” series.
 Oh, and while taking over the internet, Diego is a full-time dental student!
 Check out his content if you’re trying to sharpen your language skills and have a good laugh.

-Kate Sabz is a super fashionable and queer polyglot.
-Her language videos started to take off on TikTok when she began her “How To Learn A Language” series, in which she dives into her linguistic background to give tips that people often overlook.
-Her videos are shot in a cinematic vlog style as her calming voice whispers over a bedroom pop or dream pop song.
-Not only are her videos a mood, but also they’re great encouragement for beginners.
+Hina is a super fashionable and queer polyglot.
+Though they pivoted more recently to making funny videos about astrology and lesbian culture, their earlier language videos started to take off on TikTok when they began their “How To Learn A Language” series, in which they dive into their linguistic background to give tips that people often overlook.
+Their videos are shot in a cinematic vlog style as their calming voice whispers over a bedroom pop or dream pop song.
+Not only are their videos a mood, but they’re also great encouragement for beginners.

 Somi Lynda is a witty comedian who creates content about the Netherlands, the Dutch language and Dutch culture, all while exploring the similarities and differences between her Nigerian heritage.
 Her content asks the kind of linguistic questions we all want the answers to.
 Like, how do we know when a “y” in a Dutch name is pronounced like a “y” (as in “yes”) or a “j” (as in “Jess”)?
 The world may never know, and Somi is here to remind us of that!